ASFOpenSARlab/opensarlab-cluster/AWS/build-aws.md

 1. Delete the Helm Release

-    On your local machine, `helm delete <YOUR-HELM-RELEASE-NAME> --purge`.
-Assume that `jhub` is the release name though it can be found via `helm list`.
+    On your local machine, `helm delete jupyter --purge`.
+Assume that `jupyter` is the release name though it can be found via `helm list`.

 1. Delete the k8s resources (not the actual k8s cluster).

-    On your local machine, `kubectl delete namespace jhub`.
-(Assuming that `jhub` is the k8s namespace used.)
+    On your local machine, `kubectl delete namespace jupyter`.
+(Assuming that `jupyter` is the k8s namespace used.)

 1. Delete the k8s cluster